JOIN OUR TEAM

 HOW TO APPLY

-1 - Please email a cover letter, resume and project samples or portfolio to Megan Lasiter at megan@tinywpa.org.
-The subject heading of your email should be Teaching Artist: Your Name’.
-We will review applications on a rolling basis, but hope to fill the position by the end of October.
+Please email a cover letter, resume and project samples or portfolio to Renee Schacht at renee@tinywpa.org.
+The subject heading of your email should be ‘Lead Educator: Your Name’.
+We will review applications on a rolling basis until the position is filled.